 Here we are at Christmas, supposedly “the most wonderful time of the year.”
-Children are wide-eyed in anticipation, excitedly telling their parents what they want Santa to bring them.
-On the other hand, parents are reeling amid the pandemic with too many unanswered questions to count.
+Children are wide-eyed in anticipation.
+They’re excitedly telling their parents what they want Santa to bring them.
+On the other hand, parents may be reeling from stress with too many unanswered questions.

 Let’s don’t even talk about finances.
 Or the pressure to make sure everything is in stock and ordered early enough to arrive on time.

 Can we press the pause button for a minute?
 I think it might help to take a step back, breathe, and think about a few things.
 There are lots of voices telling your children what they should ask for this Christmas.
 While some of those Christmas gifts may be awesome, what your child really wants for Christmas and what you actually end up giving them this Christmas may be two very different lists.
 And for good reason.